Craigslist still looks the way it did in 2004. There's something almost charming about that, like a diner that's never changed its menu.

 - Turn off the map on Craigslist and hide your address.

-You get the local search traffic from Craigslist while keeping the transaction, the queue, and your personal address out of the public part of the internet.
+You get the local reach from Craigslist while keeping the transaction, the queue, and your personal address out of the public part of the internet.
+The tire-kickers who wanted to fire off an anonymous email and vanish will keep scrolling.
+The people who click through and reserve are the ones who actually want your dresser.

 Keep the charm of the 2004 diner.
-Hide your address.
+Just don't hand it the keys to your house.

 Launch Your ClearList Sale Today.